 Industrial hemp is only considered legal if the THC levels fall below 0.3%.
 The best way to check CBD and THC levels of a product is to request the certificate of analysis (COA).
 Manufacturers should be transparent about their source of hemp oil not only to guarantee safety but to prove legality.

-In short, if sourced properly, CBD oil is legal to sell in the United States.
+In short, if sourced properly from hemp, CBD oil is legal to sell throughout the United States.

 Difference Between THC and CBD